nickzeppos/cel/cache/CACHE_OVERVIEW.md

 - should `generate-cache-health-report.ts` auto generate a config file if none exists? currently it does not, just prompts to run `create-cache-config.ts`

 ### actions to take
+- Switch output of `generate-health-report.ts` to a .txt file
 - Implement `consume-health-report-instructions.ts`
 - Specify shape of `meta.json`
 - Bundle everything up in a main() script